anbusto/TestDocs/docs/_sources/usage.rst.txt

 Usage
 ==================

-Here some information about PyRIID!
+Here is some information about PyRIID!

 Installation
 ==================